14:9 aspect ratio: With native 16:9 material

 A common usage is for material shot in 16:9 format.
 During production, the important action is kept within the centre of the picture, known as the 14:9 safe area.
 When the material is broadcast in a 4:3 format (such as for analog television), the sides of the image are cropped to 14:9 and narrow black bars are added to the top and bottom.
 It is considered that viewers who are not used to wide-screen will find this less distracting than the letterbox format that would result from broadcasting the full 16:9 picture in analogue, while still seeing more of the picture than would be visible if cropped into 4:3.
-When the same material is broadcast in 16:9 (such as for digital television) the full 16:9 frame is left intact, but auxiliary signals tell the receiver that the picture is suitable for cropping to 14:9 if necessary (for example, when the receiver is connected to a 4:3 display).
+When the same material is broadcast in 16:9 (such as for digital television), the full 16:9 frame is left intact, but widescreen signaling auxiliary signals tell the receiver that the picture is suitable for cropping to 14:9 if necessary (for example, when the receiver is connected to a 4:3 display).

 The major benefit in shooting 16:9 with protection for 14:9 (rather than 4:3) is improving the usable screen area for titles, logos and scrolling text.
 The visible enhancement is significant due to the restrictive requirements of overscan.
-When shooting in 16:9 for potential 4:3 distribution the "Shoot And Protect" method (from the BBC's "Widescreen Book") is employed.
-As the name suggests footage is shot in 16:9 but important visual information is protected inside the 14:9 or 4:3 safe areas.
+When shooting in 16:9 for potential 4:3 distribution, the "Shoot And Protect" method (from the BBC's "Widescreen Book") is employed.
+As the name suggests, footage is shot in 16:9 but important visual information is protected inside the 14:9 or 4:3 safe areas.